DebugPrivilege/OpenProject/3. Analyzing Forensic Data/ShimCache/README.md

 ## Good thing to know

-The AppCompatCache, or ShimCache, doesn't have a direct "execution" flag to confirm if a file was actually run on the system.
+The AppCompatCache, or ShimCache, doesn't have a direct *"execution"* flag to confirm if a file was actually run on the system.
 In earlier Windows versions, there wasn’t a reliable way to tell if a file had been executed based on ShimCache alone.
 Windows 10 improved this by adding a flag that gives a better indication of execution, though it's not foolproof.
 Forensic analysts still need to check other sources, like Prefetch files or event logs, to be certain a file was executed.

+In ShimCache, the *"LastModifiedTime"* refers to when the file’s contents were last changed, not when it was executed or accessed.
+This timestamp shows the last time the file itself was modified, and it’s recorded when the file is added to the cache.
+However, it can be misleading, as it reflects the file’s modification time rather than the actual time it was opened or run by the system or user.